Rajpratik71/linux-manPages/pbmtoepsi.md

 pbmtoepsi(1)                                                                            General Commands Manual                                                                           pbmtoepsi(1)

 NAME
        pbmtoepsi - convert a portable bitmap into an encapsulated PostScript style preview bitmap

 SYNOPSIS
        pbmtoepsi [-bbonly] [pbmfile]

 DESCRIPTION
        Reads  a  portable  bitmap  as  input.
 Produce  an encapsulated Postscript style bitmap as output.
-The output is not a stand alone postscript file, it is only a preview bitmap, which can be included in an  encap‐ sulated  PostScript file.
+The output is not a stand alone postscript file, it is only a preview bitmap, which can be included in an encapsulated PostScript file.
 Note that there is no epsitopbm tool - this transformation is one way.

        This utility is a part of the pstoepsi tool by Doug Crabill (dgc@cs.purdue.edu).

 OPTIONS
        -bbonly